 Richard has extensive experience of injunctive relief procedures including multi-jurisdictional freezing orders.
 He also has particular expertise in recovering the proceeds of fraud on behalf of clients.

-Between 2004 and 2012, Richard was responsible for conducting all work undertaken for HMRC’s Specialist Investigations Directorate, the Directorate at HMRC tasked with recovering the proceeds of tax evasion from parties in the UK and overseas.
-That work, together with more recent assignments, has afforded Richard with significant multi-jurisdictional experience.
+Between 2004 and 2012 Richard was responsible for conducting all work undertaken for HMRC’s Specialist Investigations Directorate, tasked with recovering the proceeds of tax evasion from parties (corporate entities and private individuals) in the UK and internationally.
+Some of the high-profile cases included large scale fraud of over USD 2 billion where Richard played an essential part in the successful investigation working along with other organisations within the British Government.
+That work, together with some of the current assignments, has afforded Richard with significant multi-jurisdictional experience.
 Richard has had conduct of cases successfully appealed to the Courts of Appeal of Singapore, Hong Kong and Gibraltar.

 In the UK Richard has had conduct of a number of cases which have been successful in the Court of Appeal, as well as a successful Supreme Court case.

 Richard has been instructed in several high value offshore matters most recently from the BVI and the Dutch Antilles, Gibraltar, Hong Kong and Singapore.
 Those assignments have included complex negotiations on behalf of UK individuals/ corporates in Curacao and high value property litigation involving a BVI entity.